bkvogel/kumozu/README.md

 #### Notes

 A debugging mode can be enabled so that the Matrix class will perform bounds-checking.
-To enable, uncomment the `makefile` line that defines `KUMOZU_DEBUG`.
+To enable, define `KUMOZU_DEBUG`.
 When this mode is enabled, a message will also be printed to stdout whenever a Matrix is resized.
+Additional debug information can be printed by setting `VERBOSE_MODE=true` in `Constants.h`.
+To view the stack trace when an error is detected, set a breakpoint inside `error_exit()` in `Assertions.cpp`.

 #### License